UK tech experts · info@vividrepairs.co.uk

 MSI GeForce RTX 5050 Gaming Graphics Card Review UK 2025

-At £298, the MSI RTX 5050 represents the sweet spot for first-time builders looking at the best graphics cards under £750.
-It’s got enough power for modern 1080p gaming, includes all the latest NVIDIA features, and won’t bankrupt you in the process.
+At this price, the MSI RTX 5050 represents the sweet spot for first-time builders looking at the best graphics cards under £750.
+It's got enough power for modern 1080p gaming, includes all the latest NVIDIA features, and won't bankrupt you in the process.
 The 8GB of GDDR6 memory gives you proper headroom for high-resolution textures.

 Gaming performance sits comfortably above the RTX 3050, delivering around 15-20% better frame rates in most titles.
 Forza Horizon 5 runs at 85+ FPS on ultra settings, whilst more demanding games like Alan Wake 2 hit 60 FPS with medium ray tracing enabled.
 DLSS 3 frame generation works brilliantly here, essentially doubling performance in supported titles.